 Moderator: Doug Sheer, ATOA co-founder and chairperson Participant: Scott van Campen, Co-founder and Executive Director of Staten Island MakerSpace Participant: Ted Lawson, Founder of PrototypeNY Participant: Babette Bloch, sculptor Participant: Carole Eisner, sculptor Organizer: Doug Sheer, ATOA co-founder and chairperson

 No scheduled ATOA events this month.
 No Recording Without Permission:

 There is no audio or video recording permitted during ATOA panels without advance permission from the staff.
 Photographs may be taken, without the use of flash.
 You will be asked to turn off your equipment and leave if you ignore this rule.
 Video Tapes of our panels are available for purchase.
 Help support ATOA by buying tapes of the panels that interest you.

-Copyright 2017, Artists Talk On Art, all rights reserved.
+Copyright 2018, Artists Talk On Art, all rights reserved.

-The end of our Spring 2017 season.
+The end of our Fall 2017 season.

 ATOA wishes to thank: The Jefferson Market Library, The Lily Auchincloss Foundation, The Lower Manhattan Community Council, The Bachman Foundation, and Weinick, Sanders and Leventhal, CPAs, for their generous support.